-Mount Tampalpais is one of the most gorgeous places we have had the pleasure of hiking.
-With hundreds of miles of trails that lead in and out of the park, insanely beautiful views and a diverse landscape to discover this area of the North Bay is a must see!
+Mount Tamalpais is one of the most gorgeous places we have had the pleasure of hiking.
+With hundreds of miles of trails that lead in and out of the park, insanely beautiful views and a diverse landscape to discover this area of the North Bay is a must-see!
 We have been on most of the trails in this park and each time we discover a new one it takes our breath away.
 So much beauty here!

 Willow Camp Fire Road

 Lucky enough to find a parking spot at the base of Matt Davis Trail in Stinson Beach, we walked uphill through the neighborhood above Stinson Beach to reach the Willow Camp Fire Road trailhead.
 Winding our way through the neighborhood was a great way to get the blood pumping and warm up on a chilly February morning.
 Reaching the clearing and trailhead we started seeing some of the incredible views of the coast and the mountain above us.

 The hillsides were covered in lovely winter green grasses, wildflowers were popping up along the trail and we had the trail all to ourselves!
 We climbed up the narrow trail slowly as we took in the views of Bolinas Lagoon in all her glory.
 Glimpses of Point Reyes in the distance and the Farallon Islands kept us motivated to continue up the steep trail.
 Stopping constantly to catch our breath and enjoy the views it took us longer than normal to climb up.
 We had also not hiked anything steep in a few weeks.
 Crazy what your body forgets when you stop doing something for just a few weeks!